Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 ### Add Data to the Application Package

-In order for the shipping data to be available to the application consumer, It will be added to the application package.
+In order for the shipping data to be available to the application consumer, it will be added to the application package.

 In the SQL below, the data is added to a share in the application package as a view and select is granted on the data.